AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 +++ How to generate the public certificate

-To generate the certificate you can use openssl.
+To generate the certificate, you can use openssl.

 For example: